nhwivo/nhwivo.github.io/docs/my-projects/biol595proj.md

 ### Sketches and Ideas
 --------------------------------------------------------------------------------
 Below are some sketches that did not make it into the final game.
+The enemies in the game are pathogens.
+These enemies can be collected by the player and mutated to potentially gain beneficial traits.
+Some enemy and their 'upgrades' designs:
 <figure>
 <img src="/assets/img/biol595proj_img/bacteriophage.png" alt="Trulli" style="width:100%">
 </figure>